Insulation Formed Concrete - Details

 Holding the rebar in place

 The vertical and horizontal rebar with lots of low cost cable ties is used to hold the wall tie in the right position (both horizontally and vertically).
-This is necessary for getting the plywood on and of course the rebar needs to be securely held in the right locations during the concrete pour.
+This is useful for getting the plywood on and of course the rebar needs to be securely held in the right locations during the concrete pour.

 Because the rebar is added from the inside after the polystyrene wall is built means that there is no problem having large sheets of EPS.
 In contrast, ICF blocks have to be only 1 foot tall if the horizontal rebar needs to be every 1 foot (which it does in the case of my house in an earthquake zone).